zilo13/my-portfolio/ERRORS_FIXED.md

-# ✅ Fixed All Errors - Portfolio Ready!
+# ✅ Fixed All Errors !

 ## What Was Fixed: